Wire82/org.openhab.binding.heos/README.md

 It is recommended to configure the things via the PaperUI or HABmin

 ### Bridge Configuration
 The bridge can be added via the PaperUI.
 After adding the bridge the username and password can set by editing the thing via the PaperUI.
 For manual configuration the following parameter can be defined.
 The ipAddress has to be defined.
-All other fiels are optional.
+All other files are optional.
 ````
 Bridge heos:bridge:main "name" [ipAddress="192.168.0.1", name="Default", unserName"xxx", password="123456"]
 ````

 ### Player Configuration
 Player can be added via the PaperUI.
-All field are then filld automatically.
+All field are then filled automatically.
 For manual configuration the player is defined as followed:
 ````
 Thing heos:player:pid "name" [pid="123456789", name="name", model="modelName", ipAdress="192.168.0.xxx"]
 ````
 Pid behind the heos:player:--- should be changed as required.
 Every name or value can be used.
 It is recommended to use the player Pid.
-Within the configuration the pid field is mendetory.
+Within the configuration the pid field is mandatory.
 The rest is not required.

 ### Group Configuration
 TBD